fabrimafe/DSBtimecourse/README.txt

 #README for the analyses of DSB repair for Daniela's project

 #Project: writing code so that can be run on any dataset
-a) improving script so that it can take an error matrix and a timecourse dataframe and it can run like this.
+#a) improving script so that it can take an error matrix and a timecourse dataframe and it can run like this.
-Now, first I parse data with the script: prepare_data.R.
+#Now, first I parse data with the script: prepare_data.R.
 I then modified some of them to remove outlier point in Phyb2 (phyb2.1m), to set non-intact to 0 in CRTISO.

-b) writing script that read control and generate error matrix.
+#b) writing script that read control and generate error matrix.
 This is actually not necessary at the moment.
-Rather, I do:
+#Rather, I do:
 load("RData/error_matrices4_l.RData")
 for ( igene in names(error_matrices4_l)){
 for ( ierror in c("E_errorsfromintact","E_noerrors","E_errorsfromunbroken")){
 write.table(file=paste0("~/workspace/daniela/error_matrices/error_matrix4_",igene,"_",ierror,".txt"),error_matrices4_l[[igene]][[ierror]],quote=FALSE, col.names=FALSE,row.names=FALSE,sep="\t")
 }}
-ps: now it is an additional argument -E, but I could make -e optional and when not given parsing -E in some default way
+#ps: now it is an additional argument -E, but I could make -e optional and when not given parsing -E in some default way
-c) clean general scripts and files
+#c) clean general scripts and files

 MYINDUCTION=RNP
 for mymodel in modelDSBs1i1_realimprecise modelDSBs1i1_realimpnor11;do
 for MYTARGET in Psy1 CRTISO CRTISO.49and50bp CRTISO0h CRTISO.49and50bp0h PhyB2.1 PhyB2.2 PhyB2.3 PhyB2.1m PhyB2.3m;do
+MYTARGETM=$( echo $MYTARGET | sed 's/0h//' | sed 's/m$//' )
 MYDELAY=_mydelay0.25
-ERRORMATRIX=~/workspace/daniela/error_matrices/error_matrix4_${MYTARGET}_E_errorsfromunbroken.txt
+ERRORMATRIX=~/workspace/daniela/error_matrices/error_matrix4_${MYTARGETM}_E_errorsfromunbroken.txt
 TIMECOURSE=~/workspace/daniela/input_datasets/timecourse_${MYINDUCTION}_${MYTARGET}${MYDELAY}.txt
 OUTPUT=~/workspace/daniela/resultsv1/results_${mymodel}_${MYINDUCTION}_${MYTARGET}${MYDELAY}
 bsub -q new-long -J m -e ~/mylogs/m.e%J -o ~/mylogs/m.o%J -R rusage[mem=16000] ./launch_optimization_cas9_v1.sh $TIMECOURSE $ERRORMATRIX $OUTPUT ${mymodel}